My Big Chop Natural Hair Journey: One Year of Growth & Healing

 What I Learned from My Natural Hair Big Chop

-What’s Next for My Natural Hair Journey
+What’s Next for My Natural Hair Big Chop Journey

-FAQs About Natural Hair Big Chop
+FAQs About Natural Hair Care After a Big Chop

 How do I know it’s time for a trim after a big chop?